 Any disagreement over the acceptability of a dissertation will be reported to the Dean of the Graduate School, who will act as final arbiter in consultation with the Dissertation Committee members.

-4.4.10 Post-Defense Meeting and Dissertation Revisions
+4.4.10 Post-Defense Submission and Dissertation Revisions

-- a final, correctly formatted PDF of the dissertation and abstract which will be submitted electronically to the University’s Deep Blue digital archive as the official copy of record
+- A final, correctly formatted PDF of the dissertation and abstract which will be submitted electronically to the University’s Deep Blue digital archive as the official copy of record

-- an application for graduation via Wolverine Access
+- An application for graduation via Wolverine Access

-- the NSF Survey of Earned Doctorates (Ph.D. only)
+- The NSF Survey of Earned Doctorates (Ph.D. only)

-- an exit survey of Rackham Doctoral Recipients (optional)
+- An exit survey of Rackham Doctoral Recipients (optional)

 To avoid registering for another term and having the degree awarded in a later term, the candidate must submit these materials by the published deadline for the final term of enrollment.
 A candidate who fails to submit the final dissertation and all materials within one year from the date of the oral defense will be required to defend the dissertation again.